When rent week is coming, cheap meals are a must.

 2032 W Devon, Little India

-No Chicago cheap eats list would be complete without mention of Ghareeb Nawaz.
-A true budget buyer’s restaurant, this far north side spot offers crave-worthy Indian and Pakistani food at a wildly cheap price, with most dishes from biryani to paratha clocking in around $5 dollars a pop.
+If you’re looking for cheap lunch near you in Chicago, we recommend traveling to Ghareeb Nawaz.
+A true budget buyer’s restaurant, this far north side spot offers crave-worthy Indian and Pakistani food at a wildly cheap price.
+Most of the biryani to paratha options on the menu include $5 dollar meals

 2500 S Whipple St, Little Village